tls-inspector/rootca/README.md

 The Github workflow executes the container image hosted on Github Container Registry and, if any changes to the bundle were made, will tag and create a new release.

+A signature of the bundle and metadata file is provided, along with the associated public key needed for verification.

 The repository is entirly self-contained and can be self-hosted or modified.

 ## License